marxstor/purplebug-expense-manager/README.md

 ## Default users

-## Note: Run the DefaultUserSeeder first to create the defualt users
+## Note: Run the Migration first and the seeder: DefaultUserSeeder first to create the default users

 ## To run the seeder